mxagar/data_science_python_tools/README.md

-# Python for Data Science
+# Data Science Tools in Python

-This project contains notebooks written while following the Udemy course Python for Data Sciene and Machine Learning Bootcamp (José Portilla), and many additional courses, tutorials and books.
+This project contains notebooks written while following several web titorials and Udemy courses, such as the Python for Data Sciene and Machine Learning Bootcamp (José Portilla).

 Important related `howto` files of mine are: